R35007/properties-vscode-extension/README.md

 - We can change copy action in setting using `properties.settings.copyAction` to `Location` to copy only file or folder path.
 - The selection details may not show if the current active file size is greater than `20mb` due to vscode limitations.
 - The `Extension` and `Mime Type` will only show to file properties and will be hidden in folder properties
-- Show or Hide any audio, video and image properties using `properties.settings.metaData` in vscode settings.

 ## Author